Web Development: The Results of the 2017 and What’s Waiting for Us in 2018

 Artificial Intelligence is certainly not a new word for most of us.
 If we think of the ancient myths and fairy tales we’ve read as kids, there were often artificial beings that were bestowed with intelligence by their creator.

-The AI as we know it (or got used to, from all the science fiction books and movies as well as the current news) got a boost in the 1950s and then again in 2000s when the world wide web started to offer a lot of the information online and the world became digitized.
+The AI as we know it (or got used to, from all the science fiction books and movies as well as the current news) got a boost in the 1950s and then again in the 2000s when the world wide web started to offer a lot of the information online and the world became digitized.

 The basic (speaking in relative terms here) AI example is widely used Facebook photo tagging.
 Image and facial recognition are a part of the AI’s machine learning features.